 Finding Free Stock Sites

-Quality is important, and you will find that the best sites are pretty selective in what the publish.
+Quality is important, and you will find that the best sites are pretty selective in what they publish.

 The biggest advantage of a free stock photo site is also its biggest problem.
-There are so many photographers and artists that upload their images and they all have their own style.
+So many photographers and artists upload their images, and they all have their own styles.

 Next to your logo, the typography, and colors you use, images contribute heavily to the perception of your brand.

-You want to maintain consistent styling in the images you use in your posts and on social media, in order for your readers and followers to immediately recognize it as yours.
+You want to maintain consistent styling in the images you use in your posts and on social media for your readers and followers to recognize it as yours immediately.

 Therefore it’s not just the question of where to find free stock photos, but also which stock pictures meet your styling requirements.